Will the university world change utterly?

 This would suggest the individualisation of academic careers.
 Professors might no longer be part of an institution, but could run their own private practices.
 This obviously is borrowed from certain industries in which employees have become private contractors.
 Might it happen in higher education?
 Well, you never know, and in particular it is hard to say how the for-profit sector might develop.
 But mainstream higher education?
 No, not really.
 In today’s knowledge-intensive society and economy the key to success is a strategic marriage of pedagogy and scholarship, and individual players cannot make a real contribution to that.
 It is unlikely that this model will catch on in the way that Jane Shaw suggests.

 It seems to me that the change that will come is not the individualisation of academic work, but its development within a highly networked structure, both within and between institutions.
-And that would be a much more interesting change.Explore posts in the same categories: higher education
+And that would be a much more interesting change.higher education